Reflections on Impending Obamacare

 The proposal to revise insurance architecture also contains a transfer of the site of cost-shifting from hospitals to the external insurance mechanism, where the underlying problems originated.
 There is a certain justice to that, but its main attraction is to make it visible and consensual, and therefore more generally accepted.
 It is one thing to convince a classroom of business students, quite another to convince the whole public, of the regrettable need for cost-shifting that will never seem completely fair.

 And finally, there is the investment income.
-The public is no more likely to forgive its mercenary features, than it is to accept that bankers are interested in more than profits from the interest on a loan.
+The public is no more likely to forgive its mercenary features than it is to accept that bankers are interested in more than profits from the interest on a loan.
 After all, interest-bearing loans were forbidden by law for centuries.
-When it first hears of the fairly astonishing 10% return from passive investment, and the even more astonishing sums to be derived from ninety years of investing, the public will likely scoff at some sort of trickery.
+When it first hears of the fairly astonishing 10% return from a passive investment, and the even more astonishing sums to be derived from ninety years of investing, the public will likely scoff at some sort of trickery.
 A great many people still prefer managed accounts to passive ones, in spite of Professor Ibbottson's rather convincing data from the immediately preceding century.

 Two sources of concern are nevertheless impossible to answer.
 America may lose its dynamism, as even the Roman Empire eventually did, and nothing can withstand the financial consequences.
 And secondly, so many people might switch to passive investment that it loses its edge, and eventually pays less than hiding all savings in a mattress.
-That is to say, high returns imply high risk; without risk there will be no returns.
-These considerations are long term, and have nothing to do with healthcare.
+That is to say, high returns imply high risk; without risk, there will be no returns.
+These considerations are long term and have nothing to do with healthcare.
 For this reason, I have reluctantly made the suggestion that we establish an independent organization, for all its flaws, to study whatever is happening and continuously make mid-course corrections to adjust for it.